reversecoder/rc-template-activity-androidstudio/README.md

-# Test App for Electric Vehicle
+# Project template for normal activity